 Some of the points to bear in mind in an high-risk pregnancy are an exhaustive medical control and the labour planning:

-An exhaustive medical control: women who have this type of pregnancy need an exhaustive and continued medical control.
+- women who have this type of pregnancy need an exhaustive and continued medical control.
 Prenatal check-ups, more ultrasounds than in a conventional pregnancy, analysis etc., must be performed.
-Today, technology facilitates considerably to control the condition of the foetus and the mother thanks to 4D ultrasounds for example, or to Doppler studies which allow to monitor in depth the baby’s condition.
+Today, technology facilitates considerably to control the condition of the fetus and the mother thanks to 4D ultrasounds for example, or to Doppler studies which allow to monitor in depth the baby’s condition.

-The consumption of alcohol, tobacco and other type of drugs may complicate the pregnancy until it turns into a high-risk pregnancy causing, moreover, serious damage to the foetus.
+The consumption of alcohol, tobacco and other type of drugs may complicate the pregnancy until it turns into a high-risk pregnancy causing, moreover, serious damage to the fetus.

 Parents who are facing this situation need in many occasions psychological support, since what must have been a great moment in their lives has become a source of concern and uncertainty that may create a state of nerves and anxiety both in the mother and the father.